-3. AUDIT, RISK MANAGEMENT AND COMPLIANCE COMMITTEE
+(3).
+AUDIT, RISK MANAGEMENT AND COMPLIANCE COMMITTEE

 The Audit, Risk Management and Compliance Committee was made up of Four non-Executive Directors, one of whom chaired the Committee and were joined by the Three Executive Directors.
-Committee was formed following the directive of the National Insurance Commission for companies to have an Audit Committee separate from the Statutory Audit Committee.

 The Terms of reference of the Audit, Risk Management and Compliance Committee are as follows: